kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 ### Matching requests: matchPolicy

 API servers can make objects available via multiple API groups or versions.
-For example, the Kubernetes API server allows creating and modifying `Deployment` objects via `extensions/v1beta1`, `apps/v1beta1`, `apps/v1beta2`, and `apps/v1` APIs.
+For example, the Kubernetes API server may allow creating and modifying `Deployment` objects via `extensions/v1beta1`, `apps/v1beta1`, `apps/v1beta2`, and `apps/v1` APIs.

 For example, if a webhook only specified a rule for some API groups/versions (like `apiGroups:["apps"], apiVersions:["v1","v1beta1"]`),